4 Foolproof Ways to Remove Plaque from Your Dog’s Teeth

 - Start from an early age (you can start brushing your puppy’s teeth at 8 weeks) for the best shot at success.

 - Get your dog used to you handling his mouth BEFORE you ever start brushing.
-Dip your finger in something he likes, such as tuna water, then rub your finger on his gums.
+Dip your finger in something he likes, such as bone broth, then rub your finger on his gums.

 - Have realistic expectations.
 Dog tooth brushing takes time and patience.
 When you first start out, you’ll only be brushing a few teeth for a few seconds a day, gradually working your way up over time.